< Back

 Two Scenes from the Life of St Peter Martyr.
 Wood, 54 x 36.

 One panel shows the saint converting a heretic by demonstrating that his Dominican cloak would not burn when thrown upon the fire.
 The onlookers in Oriental costume on the left represent Muslims converted by the saint.
 The other panel shows the saint’s investiture into the Dominican Order.
 From a series of small panels representing scenes from the Life of St Peter Martyr.
-Six others have been identified – one at the Chicago Art Institute, another in the Metropolitan Museum, New York, and the other four in private hands (one was sold at Christie's, London, in July 2021).
-They are likely to have been painted for a Dominican foundation, but their original location is unknown.
-The two Berlin panels were acquired in 1821 with the Solly collection.
-Thought in the nineteenth century to represent St Bernard and catalogued as ‘manner of Masaccio’ or ‘Florentine School’.
-Pudelko (in a 1937 article in Pantheon) was the first to recognise that the scenes showed St Peter Martyr and to attribute them to Antonio Vivarini.
-The tops were originally arched.
+Six others have been identified.
+One is at the Chicago Art Institute and another in the Metropolitan Museum, New York.
+One was acquired by the Accademia, Venice, in 2021.
+Three remain in private hands (one, formerly in the so-called 'Alana Collection', was sold at Christie's, New York, in June 2022 for $630,000).

 Scenes from the Life of the Virgin.
 Wood, each 39 x 24.